 - Emergency Room– for medical emergencies.

-We appreciate the cooperation of our visitors, patients, colleagues and providers to support our infection control efforts and help minimize the spread of respiratory infections and COVID–19.
-We will continue to monitor the situation as it evolves and the CDC updates its guidance and will provide updates as needed.
+We appreciate the cooperation of our visitors, patients, colleagues and providers to support our infection control efforts during the COVID–19 pandemic.
+We will continue to monitor our local circumstances as they evolve and the CDC updates its guidance and will provide updates as needed.